 You know the story.
 You’re in a meeting and someone is covering a topic that seems completely new to you, but everyone else is nodding their heads like they know exactly what is being discussed.
 It is very common for some people to miss out on things, whether they weren’t in the office while something was being announced or they just never got word of it.
 When you assess your employees on these kinds of topics, you know who is aware of things and how much people know.

-Utilizing an ongoing training program and being able to see your employees’ results in real time is everything.
+Utilizing an ongoing employee training program and being able to see your employees’ results in real time is everything.
 There are many different ways you can give information but it isn’t as easy to figure out what people actually know and understand.
 Being able to see these results not only helps you understand your staff member’s learning ability but also makes it clear to you when some people need real improvements in their training.
 Being able to measure these results makes it so there is complete transparency between employee and employer.

 Training is a never-ending cycle.
 Most companies are good at making sure their new-hires are given the proper amount of training to get things moving but sometimes forget that the training should never stop.
-If you are one of those people who would like to grow your training so it expands past an onboarding process, sign up for a free trial of Litmos and start your ongoing training program today.
+If you are one of those people who would like to grow your training so it expands past an onboarding process, sign up for a free LMS trial and start your ongoing training program today.